Massachusetts Court Records

 Can I Get a Misdemeanor Removed from a Record in Massachusetts?

-Having an Operating Under the Influence (OUI) conviction expunged or even sealed in Massachusetts may be difficult.
+It is quite difficult sealing or expunging an Operating Under the Influence (OUI) conviction in Massachusetts.
 One scenario where an OUI conviction may be expunged is when it may be proven that a case of identity theft occurred that led to the conviction.
 The other instance is when the offense happened when the offender was a minor, and it was not charged due to a lack of evidence.
-The OUI record may be sealed if the defendant was found not guilty or the case was either discontinued or dismissed.
-A waiting period will elapse after which it may be possible to apply for the sealing of the charge.
-There is still no guarantee that the court will rule for the sealing of the record, but if granted, it will be sealed, and members of the public may not see that charge in any criminal history record check.

 Infractions are mostly light traffic-related violations.
 They do not attract a criminal charge; only tickets are issued to the offender.
-An offender has 20 days to clear any ticket received but if any issued ticket is seen as unfair, the offender may fight it in court in front of a judge.
-Getting more than 3 speeding tickets within 30 days may lead to a loss of license.
-It is different from a felony or misdemeanor in that a jail term is usually not stipulated as punishment for committing an infraction.
-Fines are enough.
+An offender typically has 20 days to clear any ticket received.
+However, the offender may contest the ticket in court if they have misgivings about it.
+Note that offenders may lose their license if they receive more than three speeding tickets within 30 days.

 What Are Some Examples Of Infractions In Massachusetts?